AnggaR96s/Reforestation/README.md

-## Why did the house go to the doctor?
-It was having window panes.
+## Every machine in the coin factory broke down all of a sudden without explanation.
+It just doesn’t make any cents.